stleerh/flow-filter-demo/README.md

-# Flow Filter Selector
+# Flow Filter Selector Demo

-A dynamic HTML interface for building network flow filters with intelligent field validation and context-aware value inputs.
+A prototype for a network flow filter with intelligent field validation and context-aware value inputs.

 ## Features